emn178/jquery-animations/README.md

   // Sets the flag determining the animation combines with other animations.
 It will stop running animation when sets false.
   combinable: false,

+  // Sets the callback function to call once animations are ready to begin.
+  prepare: function() { },

   // Sets the callback function to call once the animation begins..
   start: function() { },